Great Southern (wine region)

 The Great Southern wine region is in Western Australia's Great Southern region.
 It comprises an area 200 km from east to west and over 100 km from north to south, and is Australia's largest wine region.

-It has five nominated subregions for wine, the Porongurups, Mount Barker, Albany, Denmark and Frankland River under the geographical indications legislation as determined by the Australian Wine and Brandy Corporation.
-The vineyards spread throughout the area known for production of high quality vines have significant variations of terroir and climate dictated in part by the distance however the region is the coolest of Western Australia's viticultural areas, with a similar maritime influenced Mediterranean climate to Margaret River although with slightly less rainfall.
-This diverse region is known for Riesling, Chardonnay, Cabernet Sauvignon, pinot noir, Shiraz, and Malbec.
+It has five nominated subregions for wine, the Porongurups, Mount Barker, Albany, Denmark and Frankland River under the geographical indications legislation as determined by Wine Australia (formerly Australian Wine and Brandy Corporation).
+The vineyards spread throughout the area, known for production of high quality vines, have significant variations of terroir and climate dictated in part by the distance.
+However, the region is the coolest of Western Australia's viticultural areas, with a similar maritime influenced Mediterranean climate to Margaret River although with slightly less rainfall.
+This region is known for Riesling, Chardonnay, Cabernet Sauvignon, Pinot Noir, Shiraz, and Malbec.